 Oh good God, Halle Berry's costume in Catwoman.
 It wouldn't be so bad if the film didn't also have a female empowerment Aesop.

 Domi in James Axler's Outlanders series.
 Her outfit is continually described as "A pair of red high heels, and nothing else."
 Brigid Baptiste's clothing on the covers falls under this, as well.

-Any Barsoomian (Martian) or Amtorian (Venusian) in Edgar Rice Burrough's novels of same, male or female, will wear a belt and weapons harness (male), jewelry (female) and that's pretty much it.
+Any Barsoomian (Martian) or Amtorian (Venusian) in Edgar Rice Burrough's Barsoom novels, male or female, will wear a belt and weapons harness (male), jewelry (female) and that's pretty much it.
 Even when they're going into battle.